Instability and self-propulsion of flexible autophoretic filaments: Acknowledgments

 \section{Acknowledgments}

 The authors thank Ondrej Maxian and Sébastien Michelin for feedback on this work.
-U.M. is grateful to Ondrej Maxian for help with some aspects of the numerical approach.
-A.V. acknowledges funding from the Alexander von Humboldt Foundation.
-P.K. acknowledges the support from the Cyprus Research and Innovation Foundation under contract No. EXCELLENCE/0524/0363 for the Excellence Hub project “MICROFIBRES".
+The authors also express their gratitude to Matthew Butler, Benjamin Walker, and Tom Montenegro-Johnson for discussions on the topic.
+U.M. is grateful to Ondrej Maxian and Brennan Sprinkle for help with some aspects of the numerical approach.
+A.V. acknowledges funding from the Alexander von Humboldt-Stiftung.
+P.K. acknowledges funding from the Research and Innovation Foundation of the Republic of Cyprus under Contract No. EXCELLENCE/0524/0363 for the Excellence Hub project “MICROFIBRES".